 Strengthened Enforcement Measures

-The revised hands-free phone driving law in LA brings more robust enforcement measures for ensuring driver compliance.
+LA's revised hands-free phone driving law brings more robust enforcement measures for driver compliance.

 Here are the key points: